 - (1) Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. - (2) Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, including prostitution, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including penetrative (eg rape, vaginal, anal or oral sex) or non penetrative acts.
 They may involve non-contact activities, such as involving children in looking at, or in the production of, sexual online images, watching sexual activities, or encouraging children to behave in sexually inappropriate ways. - (3) Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: - provide adequate food, clothing and shelter (including exclusion from home or abandonment - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate care-givers) - ensure access to appropriate medical care or treatment.
+Once a child is born, neglect may involve a parent or carer failing to: - provide adequate food, clothing and shelter (including exclusion from home or abandonment - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate caregivers) - ensure access to appropriate medical care or treatment.

-The Neglect Toolkit is available to help evidence neglect and inform professional decision making when neglect is suspected.
-A Neglect Toolkit should be completed, alongside a MARF when making to the Local Authority due to concerns of neglect.
-The toolkit can be found at:
+The Quality of Care E-Tool (formally known as the Neglect Toolkit) is available to help evidence neglect and inform professional decision making when neglect is suspected.
+A Quality of Care E-Tool should be completed, alongside a MARF when referring to the Local Authority due to concerns of neglect.
+The e-tool can be found at: